-M. Anne Sweet is a poet and artist who has read and exhibited throughout the Pacific Northwest.
+M. Anne Sweet is an artist and poet who has exhibited and read throughout the Pacific Northwest.
 She has performed individually, as well as with The Seattle Five Plus One, Project Z and The Daughters of Dementia (Irene Drennan, Jo Nelson and Sweet).

 Sweet studied art and art history at the University of New Mexico.